-Compensation expense for the three months ended March 31, 2024, increased from the same period in 2023, largely due to 2023 annual employee pay raises effective late first quarter of 2023.
+Compensation expense for the three months and six-month periods ended March 31, 2024 June 30, 2024, increased from the same period in 2023, largely due to 2023 annual employee pay raises effective late first quarter of 2024, along with higher incentive compensation in the second quarter of 2024 than in the second quarter of 2023.

-Data processing for the three months ended March 31, 2024, increased from the same period in 2023 largely due to inflationary pressures and the impact of new software implementation costs to aid in future efficiency efforts.
+Data processing for the three and six months ended March 31, 2024 June 30, 2024, increased from the same period in 2023 periods, largely due to inflationary pressures and the impact of new software implementation costs to aid in future efficiency efforts.

-Amortization of intangible assets for the three months ended March 31, 2024, compared to March 31, 2023, decreased from the same prior year period, as intangible assets related to certain acquisitions have been fully amortized.
+Amortization of intangible assets for the three and six months ended March 31, 2024, compared to March 31, 2023 June 30, 2024, decreased from the same comparable prior year period, periods, as intangible assets related to certain acquisitions have been fully amortized.